LivePersonInc/developer-center/pages/documents/BotsAndAutomation/BotConnectors/WatsonAssistant.md

 {: .important}
 Following guide is going to present customization for the Watson Assistant on how to implement functions specifically for **IBM Watson**.
-It is intended for advance users who are familiar with IBM Watson cloud dashboard.
+It is intended for users who are familiar with IBM Watson cloud dashboard.
+Continue if you are familiar and have access to IBM Watson cloud dashboard.

 ### Sending Rich Content (Structured Content)